-As a result of the process of liquidating the Alpine Group that started in 2013, a series of lawsuits were initiated against the Group, some of which are for a significant amount.
-Group management must assess whether these claims constitute contingent liabilities or whether, on the other hand, a provision should be recognised in the consolidated balance sheet.
-This was a key matter in our audit, since this assessment requires Group management to make significant judgements, especially regarding the probability of there being an outflow of resources in the future or the possibility of measuring the amount of the obligation reliably.
-These judgements and estimates are made by Group management based on the opinions of the internal legal advisory department and its external legal counsel, and are submitted to controls designed to ensure the consistency and reasonableness of the criteria applied.
+As a result of the process of liquidating the Alpine Group that started in 2013, a series of lawsuits were initiated against the FCC Group, of which the Company is the parent, some of which are for a significant amount.
+Company management must assess whether these claims constitute contingent liabilities or whether, on the other hand, a provision should be recognised in the balance sheet.
+This was a key matter in our audit, since this assessment requires Company management to make significant judgements, especially regarding the probability of there being an outflow of resources in the future or the possibility of measuring the amount of the obligation reliably.
+These judgements and estimates are made by Company management based on the opinions of the internal legal advisory department and its external legal counsel, and are submitted to controls designed to ensure the consistency and reasonableness of the criteria applied.

-Our audit procedures included, among others, the review of the evolution of each of the lawsuits affecting the Group as a result of the liquidation of the Alpine Group.
-To this end, we obtained confirmations from its external legal counsel in order to analyse the current status of the proceedings in progress and discussed with Group management its assessment of the related risk, classifying the risk as "remote", "possible" or "probable".
-Also, we assessed whether the Group's disclosures in the financial statements in relation to the claims currently in progress are adequate, in accordance with the applicable regulatory framework, and checked whether the details thereof were consistent with the evidence gathered in the course of our tests.
+Our audit procedures included, among others, the review of the evolution of each of the lawsuits which, resulting from the liquidation of the Alpine Group, affect the FCC Group of which the Company is the parent.
+To this end, we obtained confirmations from its external legal counsel in order to analyse the current status of the proceedings in progress and discussed with Company management its assessment of the related risk, classifying the risk as "remote", "possible" or "probable".
+Also, we assessed whether the Company's disclosures in the financial statements in relation to the claims currently in progress are adequate, in accordance with the applicable regulatory framework, and checked whether the details thereof were consistent with the evidence gathered in the course of our tests.

-Notes 19 and 26 to the accompanying consolidated financial statements contain the detail of the provisions and disclosures regarding the contingent liabilities relating to the claims associated with Alpine.
+Notes 14 and 19 to the accompanying financial statements contain the detail of the provisions and disclosures regarding the contingent liabilities relating to the claims associated with Alpine.